FelixS90/libCZIrw_Demo/README.md

 See [COPYING](/COPYING) and [COPYING.LESSER](/COPYING.LESSER).

 ### Commercial/Proprietary
 Contact github.microscopy@zeiss.com for a commercial/proprietary license in case you do not want to be subject to the [LGPL Version 3](#lgpl-version-3).

+Note: Purchasing a commercial/proprietary license does not dispense you from fulfilling all obligations that arise from 3rd Party components used/consumed by libCZI.